-Many drug malpractice cases obtain thousands of dollars to tens of thousands of dollars but you discuss your Zantac cancer case value with an attorney to get an individual answer.
+Many drug malpractice cases obtain thousands of dollars to tens of thousands of dollars, but you discuss your Zantac cancer case value with an attorney to get an individual answer.

 How long do I have to file a Zantac cancer claim?

 Each state has different time limits, called statutes of limitations, for filing product liability lawsuits.
 You need to contact a personal injury lawyer who can help you determine how much time you have left under the law.

 What’s going on with the Zantac lawsuit?

-Furthermore, in many cases, those who do suffer from these symptoms are able to return to their normal functioning if they stop taking this medication or switch it for another one with fewer risks attached.
+Furthermore, in many cases, those who suffer from these symptoms can return to normal functioning if they stop taking Zantac or switch it to another one that does not increase cancer risk.